Rates of Convergence for Chains of Expansive Markov Operators: RFI and the Stochastic Fixed Point Problem

 \subsection{Regularity}

 The regularity of $T_{i}$ depends on the application.
 In \cite{HerLukStu22a} the regularity of $T_{i}$ is used to obtain generic convergence results for the corresponding Markov operator, but the regularity of the Markov operator is never explicitly defined.
 We make this explicit here by lifting the regularity of $T_i$ to corresponding notions of regularity of Markov operators in probability spaces in the case that $T_{i}$ is {\em expansive} following the development of such mappings in \cite{LukNguTam18} in a Euclidean space setting.
 When working with expansive mappings, multi-valued mappings appear naturally.
 In the stochastic setting, to ease the notation and avoid certain technicalities, we will consider only single-valued mappings $T_i$ that are only almost $\alpha$-firmly nonexpansive {\em in expectation}.
-Recent studies define the regularity of fixed point mappings in {\em $p$-uniformly convex spaces ($p\in(1,\infty)$) with parameter $c>0$} \cite{BLL, LauLuk21}.
+Recent studies define the regularity of fixed point mappings in {\em $p$-uniformly convex spaces ($p\in(1,\infty)$) with parameter $c>0$} (see \cite{BLL} and \cite{LauLuk21}).
 These are uniquely geodesic metric spaces $(G, d)$ for which the following inequality holds \cite{NaoSil11}:

 where $w=(1-t)x\oplus ty$ for $t\in (0,1)$ denotes the point $w$ on the geodesic connecting $x$ and $y$ such that $d(w,x)=td(x,y)$.
 The definitions below hold formally in this nonlinear setting.
 The only object whose properties are strongly tied to the geometry of the space is the {\em transport discrepancy} $\psi$ defined below in \eqref{eq:delta}.
 We are limited so far to locally compact Hadamard spaces, which are locally compact complete CAT($0$) spaces (Alexandrov \cite{Alexandrov} and Gromov \cite{Gromov}).
 More generally, a CAT($\kappa$) space is a geodesic metric space with sufficiently small triangles possessing comparison triangles with sides the same length as the geodesic triangle but for which the distance between points on the geodesic triangle are less than or equal to the distance between corresponding points on the comparison triangle.
 CAT($\kappa$) spaces are separable, but not complete, and locally $2$-uniformly convex with parameter $c\leq 2$.
-A CAT($0$) space has $p=c=2$ in \eqref{e:p-ucvx}. \begin{definition}[pointwise almost ($\alpha$-firmly) nonexpansive mappings in CAT($0$) spaces] Let $(G,d)$ be a CAT($0$) metric space and $D\subset G$ and let $\mymap{F}{D}{G}$. \begin{enumerate}[(i)] \item The mapping $F$ is said to be \emph{pointwise almost nonexpansive at $x_0\in D$ on $D$}, abbreviated {\em pointwise ane}, whenever
+A CAT($0$) space has $p=c=2$ in \eqref{e:p-ucvx}.